Core Concepts

 • Oracle Chamber: Composed of high-performance node operators who are responsible for strategic oversight and major protocol upgrades.

 • Guardian Chamber: Composed of security-focused node operators who are responsible for technical security and risk management.
-The Guardian Chamber holds veto power over any proposal that could compromise the safety and integrity of the protocol.

 More information can be found in the Governance Overview.